26 tips for mastering television interviewsTips and media training: How to prepare and master a tv interview

 In a recording, you speak in whole sentences, with small pauses in between.
 This also makes later editing easier.

 15. Communication competence

 Remember to pause when you have given your answer and when the interviewer signals that he wants to ask another question.
-Promote an atmosphere of conversation, show respect and communication skills.
+Promote an atmosphere of conversation, show respect, and use your communication skills.
 In this way you come across authentically and credibly, convince of who you are and what you stand for.

 16. Pay attention to comprehensibility

 Anyone who wants to formulate too complex often stumbles incomprehensibly into the microphone.
 This is a mistake many beginners make.
 Because they want to appear particularly educated on television, they make long sentences with many insertions, use difficult foreign words or sophisticated formulations.
 In this way, they put themselves under pressure.
 The often bad breathing impairs the voice.
 In order not to lose the thread in eternally long sentences, the whole concentration of the speaker and the audience is needed.
 That’s exhausting!
 If the exaggerated choice of language is also misplaced by an annoying slip of the tongue, the audience laughs spontaneously.
 This makes the speaker even more nervous, the performance becomes embarrassing.
 Only a few people can master such situations in front of the camera.
 For example, with a sympathetic laugh about their flaws.

 17. Do you want to be quoted afterward?